michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - Telephone and internet (provided to tenants).
 - Utilities.
 - FIRST YEAR RENTAL: Rental starting date (MM/DD/YYYY).
-- FIRST YEAR RENTAL: Closing document.
+- FIRST YEAR RENTAL: [Closing document][closing doc], aka settlement doc, HUD-1, ALTA, which is 2-3 pages with numbers (I do not words for lawyers).
 - FIRST YEAR RENTAL: Term of loan (e.g. 15 years, 30 years).
-- FIRST YEAR RENTAL: Appraisal near the rental starting date from the county website.
+- FIRST YEAR RENTAL: [Assessment][assessment] near the rental starting date from the county website.
 - MIXED (RENTAL AND PRIMARY RESIDENT TOGETHER): Rental ratio.
 - PARTIAL YEAR AND MIXED: Specify expenses for what time period, for what space (entire house or the rental rooms).